aarnav9/Midaeion-typescript/README.md

 ## Use

-For custom use I woudl recommend only using the extension.js and package.json files as the rest are boilerplate from yeoman vs code extension developement.
+For custom use I would recommend only using the extension.js and package.json files as the rest are boilerplate from yeoman vs code extension developement.

 ---